 Water supply capabilities

-There will be little change in insurance rates for single family homes within the City of Batavia going from a Class 3 to a Class 2.
+There will be little change in insurance rates for single family homes within the City of Batavia going from a Class 2 to a Class 1.
 A Class 4 brings most single family home rates down to the minimum.
 But, commercial insurance rates could be reduced by the better classification.
-After August, when the new classification goes into effect, commercial property owners should contact their insurance agents to see if a better rate can be applied to their building.
-The change from a Class 9 to an 8B in the unincorporated fire district should have an impact on single family insurance rates in that area.
+After January 2019, when the new classification goes into effect, commercial property owners should contact their insurance agents to see if a better rate can be applied to their building.
+The change from a Class 8B to a 1Y in the unincorporated fire district should have an impact on single family insurance rates in that area.